wormhole-foundation/xdapp-book/src/reference/contracts.md

 Here you can find the addresses for the deployed contracts on all the chains that Wormhole supports, including testnet.

 The [constants](https://github.com/wormhole-foundation/wormhole/blob/main/sdk/js/src/utils/consts.ts) of the Wormhole SDK always has the most up-to-date contract addresses, along with additional useful constants.
 Check there if something you're looking for isn't found here.
+Note that the Sui contract addresses are the contract state object IDs and not the package IDs.
+For an overview of objects on Sui, please see the [docs](https://docs.sui.io/learn/objects).

 ## Mainnet